lmas/thesis/thesis.typ

 	networks, for example, in order to detect the anomalies in a quicker manner.

 But detecting non-conforming patterns in data is a difficult problem.
-_Chandola_ have also noted a set of challenges associated with classifying any observed patterns:
+_Chandola_ @chandola have also noted a set of challenges associated with classifying any observed patterns:

 - It is hard to distinguish noise in the data from true anomalies, as they can show similar-looking patterns.